Our Ongoing Efforts with Infection Control Procedures

 - Public areas are wiped with disinfectant throughout the day and as needed.

 - All infections are tracked daily and reported per policy.

-- Upon admission, all residents are assessed for symptoms of respiratory infection, including questions about recent travel.
+- Upon admission, all residents are assessed for symptoms of respiratory infection,

 - Face masks are provided to residents who exhibit respiratory infection symptoms.